hongxiaolong/ngx_slab_stat/README.md

 ngx_slab_stat
 ==============

-This module provides access to information of slab usage for nginx shared memory.
+This module provides access to information of slab usage for nginx/tengine shared memory.

 Example
 =======

-Get information of worker process
+Get information of slab and free page usage.
 ---------------------------------

 ```